dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 ```
 _listing 6.4: The C struct for dict_

-The `dictType` is struct is used to configure the behavior of a `dict` instance, such as using a different hash function for instance.
+The `dictType` struct is used to configure the behavior of a `dict` instance, such as using a different hash function for instance.
 It is defined as:

 ``` c
 // https://github.com/antirez/redis/blob/6.0/src/dict.h#L58-L65